collective/collective.ifttt/docs/Configuring_Your_IFTTT_Secret_Key.rst

 `ifttt.com <https://ifttt.com/discover>`_ .
 If This Then That, also known as IFTTT (pronounced /ɪft/), is a free web-based service to create chains of simple conditional statements, called applets.
-An applet is triggered by changes that occur within other web services such as Gmail, Facebook, Telegram, Instagram, or Pinterest.
+An applet consists of triggers and actions.
+They can be triggered by changes that occur within other web services such as Gmail, Facebook, Telegram, Instagram, or Pinterest.

+collective.ifttt is an addon which enables any Plone site to play in the IFTTT ecosystem by allowing you to create IFTTT triggers, and to do that you need to configure the site with your secret key.

 Creating an IFTTT Key and Storing It In Plone Site
 --------------------------------------------------